GLOBAL MARKETS-Shares follow oil down after Doha disappointment

 country, with signs from a summit in Washington that other Group

-, pushing U.S. crude below $40 for the first time in a
+crude falling back below $40 for the first time in a week.

 Some 18 oil-exporting nations, including OPEC members, had